-This article explains how to import area & line markers.
+This article explains how to import area and line markers.

-👉 If you want to style your area & line markers, visit "How to style area & line markers".
+👉 If you want to style your area and line markers, visit "How to style area and line markers."

-To add areas (like settlement boundaries) & lines (like subway lines) to Datawrapper Locator maps, you need to import a GeoJSON.
+To add areas (like settlement boundaries) and lines (like subway lines) to Datawrapper Locator maps, you need to import a GeoJSON.
 To do so, turn on the switch in step 1: Add markers:

 There you have the option to upload a valid GeoJSON.
-You can also copy and paste a GeoJSON in the text area at the bottom.
+You can also copy and paste a GeoJSON into the text area at the bottom.

 Where to get GeoJSONs from